 33And he took him aside privately, away from the crowd, and he put his fingers into his ears.
 Then, after spitting on his fingers, he touched his tongue,

 34and looking up to heaven, he sighed and said to him, “Ephphatha!” (which means, “Be opened!”).

 35And immediately his ears were opened, and the thing that bound his tongue was removed, and he began to speak clearly.

 36And he ordered them to tell no one, but the more he ordered them, the more they continued to proclaim it.

-37And they were astonished beyond measure, saying, “He has done all things well!
-He even makes the deaf to hear and the mute to speak!”
+37And they were extremely astonished, saying, “He has done all things well!
+He even makes the deaf hear and the mute speak!”